This page tells you about Gerson therapy for people with cancer. There is information about

 Gerson therapy is an alternative therapy diet, which means it is usually used instead of conventional treatment for cancer.

 You might also hear Gerson therapy called the

 Gerson therapy involves a very specific diet with nutritional supplements.
 It aims to rid the body of toxins and strengthen the body’s immune system.
 It was developed in the 1920s and 30s by a German doctor called Max Gerson.
 He claimed that it helped cure his migraine headaches.
 So he went on to use it to treat other diseases such as tuberculosis and cancer.
 Dr Gerson died in 1959.
 His daughter Charlotte Gerson went on to establish the Gerson Institute in 1977.

 Available scientific evidence does not support any claims that Gerson therapy can treat cancer.
-In fact, Gerson therapy can be very harmful to your health.
-Coffee enemas have been linked to serious infections, dehydration, constipation, colitis (inflammation of the colon), and electrolyte imbalances.
-In some people, particular aspects of the diet such as coffee enemas have been thought to be responsible for their death.
+In fact, in certain situations Gerson therapy could be very harmful to health.
 The diet should not be used instead of conventional cancer treatment.

 People decide to use Gerson therapy for various reasons.
 These include